 To complement data from instruments and proxies, climate models provide a means to explore spatial and temporal relationships in the climate system.
 Data can be used to evaluate models and, in return, models can be used to make predictions about the future.

 Due to its influence on climate in different parts of the world, including Southwest U.S. precipitation (Dai, 2013), Pacific SST variability has been a target of recent modeling work.
 In particular, Henley et al. (2017) compare the spatial and temporal characteristics of modeled Pacific variability against observational data in the HadISST2.1 (Titchner & Rayner, 2014).
 They focus on two types of simulations—preindustrial control and historical simulations—which provide a useful counterpoint to each other, as they constitute unforced vs. forced variability.
-Henley finds that, while the simulations do a reasonable job matching the spatial patterns of IPO variability, they generally overestimate interannual variability and underestimate decadal variability compared with the data.
+Henley et al. find that, while the simulations do a reasonable job matching the spatial patterns of IPO variability, they generally overestimate interannual variability and underestimate decadal variability compared with the data.
 However, a noted limitation of this study is the relative lack of South Pacific climate observations prior to the satellite era, which started around 1979.
 This is a limitation that will be addressed in the present work.

 Related to the IPO, the El Niño / Southern Oscillation (ENSO) has important teleconnections with temperature and precipitation across the world.
 Langenbrunner and Neelin (2013) compare a collection of Atmospheric Model Intercomparison Project (AMIP) simulations against teleconnection patterns in observations.
 They find that the models have some skill, but also considerable mismatch, in simulating precipitation teleconnection patterns.
 Nidheesh et al., (2017) explored the connection between ENSO and the PDO, showing that models tend to have too much lag between the two patterns.
 More recently, CLIVAR showed that the most recent set of climate models (the Coupled Model Intercomparison Project Phase 6, CMIP6) performed better at simulating ENSO than CMIP5 in most respects (Planton et al., 2021), but acknowledge that the limited extent of observations produces uncertainty.
 This emphasizes the need for a longer set of annual observations in the Pacific, as proposed in this project.